Tuition and Fees

 Students participating in the University’s Health Insurance Program are covered for one calendar year even when no longer enrolled in the University.
 No prorated refunds are available under this plan.
-No refunds are given if the online waiver has not been processed by August 28, 2017.
-Families should receive a credit for the Health Insurance charge on their student account invoice if the University has received and processed the waiver card.
-Otherwise, insurance coverage will remain in effect for the year.

 The Ohio Wesleyan University Libraries actively support the teaching, study, and research activities of the University and serve the community of scholars by acquiring, organizing, and preserving information.
 Library staff members have a strong public service orientation and a firm commitment to teaching users to identify, locate, evaluate, and effectively and ethically use information.
 In person, via email or over chat, librarians provide brief reference assistance and in-depth research consultations to OWU students, faculty, and staff.

 The main library, the L.A.
 Beeghly Library, is open approximately 100 hours per week during fall and spring semesters when classes are in session.
 The Internet Café, located on the main floor of Beeghly Library, is open from 5 p.m. to midnight Sunday through Thursday.
 With its own outside entrance, this room and the Bashford Lounge area of Beeghly Library are available for student use 24/7.
 Across campus is the Hobson Science Library in the Schimmel/Conrades Science Center.
 Both libraries have wireless access to the Internet, wireless printing, and ample electrical outlets.
 Students are encouraged to bring their computers to work alone or with others.